ahzng/MemeAI/README.md

 ## Putting It Into Practice

-For each training session, we use a training set with thousands of training examples and 400 features each (to represent the 400 pixels that make up the image).
+For each training session, we use a training set with hundreds to thousands of training examples and 400 features each (to represent the 400 pixels that make up the image).

 ### Session 1: Training single digit image recognition